This article welcomes anyone that wants to help with translations or contributions.

 floats.
 These processors are so fast that they only spend one cycle per operation, which can be extremely convenient for geometry processing.

 VPUs are made of the following components:

-The vector unit needs to be ‘kickstarted’ to start working, for this, the main CPU is in charge of supplying the microcode.
+To start working, the vector unit needs to be ‘kickstarted’.
+For this, the main CPU is in charge of supplying the microcode.
 There are two VPUs fitted in the Emotion engine, but they are arranged differently, giving way to different uses and optimisations.